tyrelasaurus/nfl-projects/power_ranking/README.md

 When the current NFL season hasn't started yet or has no completed games, the application will:

 1. Detect the absence of current season game data
-2. Automatically fetch complete data from the 2024 season (all 272 regular season games)
+2. Automatically fetch complete data from the most recently completed season (all 272 regular season games)
 3. Use multiple collection methods for comprehensive coverage:
    - Date-based API calls for all 18 weeks
    - Extended date ranges for Thursday/Monday games